 Bookkeeping, which dates back to unwritten history, is arguably one of the most useful business procedures invented by mankind.
 Its development has helped business owners keep accurate records of accounts and transactions.
 Then it further developed into involving the method of identifying relevant trends to drive business growth, which is called accounting.
 Although bookkeeping and accounting are sometimes used interchangeably, they are different in their strict meaning.
-The following bookkeeping and accounting trivia clarify what these two terms concretely mean:
+The following bookkeeping, accounting facts and trivia clarify what these two terms concretely mean:

 Bookkeeping and accounting differ in that the former is mechanical while the latter is analytical.
 Bookkeeping involves the actual recording of transactions into business accounts.
 When all these records are taken for financial analysis and preparation of other business results (statements and liabilities), then this is accounting.
 Another distinction between bookkeeping and accounting is that the first involves a columnar presentation of numbers, while the latter uses reports to present business results.